R3TR0R0C4/CTFs/TryHackMe/RootMe/rootme.md

     <br>

-2. Dirbuster
+2. Gobuster

-    Then with dirbusters or dirb we can see that there are more directories, this is the command we'll use to see what are some of the contents on the machine:
+    Then with gobuster or dirbuster we can see that there are more directories, this is the command we'll use to see what are some of the contents on the machine:

-    `dirbuster dir -u http://VICTIM_IP -w /usr/wordlists/dirbusterdirectory-list-1.0.txt`
+    `gobuster dir -u http://VICTIM_IP -w /usr/wordlists/dirbusterdirectory-list-1.0.txt`

     ![](img/rootme3.png)